ibm-cloud-docs/FileStorage/managing-file-storage.md

 If you want to disconnect multiple volumes from a specific host, you need to repeat the Revoke Access action for each volume.
 {: tip}

-### Revoking access from the Storage View in the UI
+### Revoking access from the Storage View in the console
 {: #revokeauthStorageUI}
 {: help}
 {: support}